 Older kinds of refrigerants can damage the ozone and cause climate change.
 Here’s a look at the history of residential air conditioner refrigerants:

-- Residential air conditioners have run on R22, or Freon, for many decades.
-Testing determined it was detrimental to the atmosphere and ozone, so creation permanently halted on January 1, 2020.
+- Residential air conditioners have run with R22, or Freon, for many decades.
+Testing determined it was detrimental to the atmosphere and ozone, so manufacturing permanently halted on January 1, 2020.

 What Should I Do in the Meantime?

-If your air conditioner is close to (or older than) 15 years, now’s a fantastic time to begin planning for this purchase.
+If your air conditioner is close to (or older than) 15 years, now’s a fantastic time to begin planning for installation.

-We get that getting a new system can be a major expense.
-That’s why we offer our exclusive Advantage Program™ plus financing, With our Advantage Program, you can get a modern, high-efficiency system for just one low monthly payment.
-And enjoy maintenance, repairs and parts at no added expense.*
+We understand that getting a new system can be a considerable expense.
+That’s why we offer our exclusive Advantage Program™ in addition to financing, With our Advantage Program, you can get a new, high-efficiency system for just one low monthly payment.
+And enjoy maintenance, repairs and parts at no additional expense.*

-Call us at 843-410-6103 to set up an appointment today.
-We’ll discuss your budget and needs to help you find the best comfort solution for your home.
+Reach us at 843-410-6103 to set up an appointment today.
+We’ll discuss your budget and needs to help you find the ideal comfort solution for your home.